drojdjou/squareroot.js/tutorials/content/home.md

 - {@link SQR.Spline} - a spline: multiple line segments smoothed with bezier function

 ####Animation
+*THIS WILL BE DEPRECATED SOON, USE TweenLite INSTEAD*
 - {@link SQR.Anm} - a tiny animation/tweening enging
 - {@link SQR.Animation} - a class that represetns an animation
 - {@link SQR.Tween} - a tween is an animation applied to an object